Monday, July 7, 2025

 Dokdo-Watchtower-2

 The second thing to see is the Dokdo Museum.
-The museum has a variety of exhibits about the history, culture, and ecology of Dokdo.
+The museum features a range of exhibits showcasing the history, culture, and ecology of Dokdo.

 The third thing to see is the Lighthouse.
 The lighthouse was built in 1902 and is the oldest in Korea.
 It is also the only one that is still in use.

-The small island is mainly made of volcanic rock, with some areas of lush grass.
-The warm and cool currents converge near the island, making it a great place for fish to thrive.
-Dokdo is also home to many different types of birds.
+The small island is primarily composed of volcanic rock, with some areas featuring lush grass.
+The warm and cool currents converge near the island, making it an ideal habitat for fish to thrive.
+Dokdo is also home to a diverse range of bird species.
 The island was closed off to the public to protect its natural ecology.

 What’s your thoughts?